colltoaction/nx_hif/README.md

-# NetworkX HIF runtime
+# HIF for NetworkX

-In a similar spirit to [HVM2](https://github.com/higherorderco/hvm) or [MLIR](https://mlir.llvm.org/) this project implements a round-trip transformation between the [HIF](https://github.com/pszufe/HIF-standard) intermediate representation and the [NetworkX](https://github.com/networkx/networkx) runtime for graph analysis and manipulation.
+The [Hypergraph Interchange Format (HIF)](https://github.com/pszufe/HIF-standard) is a standard for higher-order network data to facilitate seamless data exchange between higher-order network libraries.
+This library implements a NetworkX backend for the HIF standard.